-If you would like to request media for an event, you must have your faculty advisor request the event through the faculty/staff form under your organization's customer contact, requesting the media and the Student Life Approval resource.
-Media must be requested with the event request, at least 48 hours prior to the event, and is available on a first request basis.
+If you would like to request media services equipment for an event, you must have your campus advisor fill out a media services request.
+A media services request must be submitted separately from the event request, and both must be submitted 72 hours prior to the beginning of the event, or sooner.
+All media service requests will be available on a first come, first serve basis.